 After 35 to 40 minutes, when the tops are a lovely golden, remove your loaves from the oven.
 When they are baked completely, I like to turn them onto a wire rack and brush the top with some melted butter.
 If you can’t wait and cut them while hot, be sure to set the loaf on your cutting board with the cut side down so the moisture won’t escape.

 Enjoy!
 That’s all there is to it.
 If you know how to bake bread and pull yeast out of the air with a potato, any disaster can befall you, and you will have the basic ability to make bread.
 There are countless variations to both the potato yeast starter and the basic bread recipe.
 I would love to hear how your loaves turn out and if you have any additions or alterations to the recipe, like using honey instead of sugar, leave them in the comments below.
+Remember to give this video the thumbs up and consider subscribing to this channel for more great, practical, prepping recipes and skills.
 Keep building your skills…